 "Testing and developing measures on the use of emergency rooms, especially follow-up after such use compliments the ADA's Action for Dental Health, a major campaign aimed at ending the dental health crisis affecting tens of millions of Americans," said Dr. David Schirmer, representing the ADA Council on Access, Prevention and Interprofessional Relations on the DQA.
 "One of the major pillars of the Action for Dental Health is to provide care now to people who are suffering."

 The measures are programmatic measures and are meant for use by the Medicaid programs and health plans to identify the extent to which their enrolled population uses the ER inappropriately.
 Overcoming this problem will require programs and plans to encourage patients to seek timely preventive and restorative care within office settings.
 In addition to evaluating ER measures, the DQA will continue its work in validating new oral health measures, thanks to a grant from the ADA Foundation.

 "We're seeing an increasing focus on quality measurement in both Medicaid programs and in emerging marketplaces," said Dr. Jim Crall, DQA chair-elect.
 "This shows us how important the work of the DQA is and reaffirms that we need to continue moving forward to develop and promote measures that can help guide improvements in oral health care programs."

 This year, the DQA will look into measures for adults.
-For more information, visit ADA.org/7503.aspx.
+For more information, visit the DQA website.